-One of the most common challenges that we software engineers have sometimes is how to ensure that only one component in our distributed application is doing a certain computation at a time, we will see how can we achieve this by using a distributed lock.
+One of the most common challenges that we software engineers have is how to ensure that only one component in our distributed application is doing a certain computation at a time, we will see how can we achieve this by using a distributed lock.

 For example, let’s say we are running three nodes in our application and we need to run a scheduled job daily.
 How can we make sure that only one of the nodes triggers the job?
 If we were sending an email to customers in this job and the three nodes trigger the task, our customers could receive this email three times!
 We don’t want that, so what can we actually do?